kartikeytewari/blog_restful_api/README.md

 <h1>BLOG_REST_API </h1>

-A web app where users can post blogs, then edit and delete them.
+A web app where users can post blogs, edit and delete them.
 The blog follows a RESTful routing schema, so a scrapping utility can be made that scrapes all the data the user needs.
 This ensures that the information once posted on the website can be easily ported to other platforms, conveniently and that no single person have utmost authority over the data, of others just because he/she happens to have admin rights of the website.
-It follows the idea of open-information and open-source web apps.
+It follows the idea of open-information in a world of open-source web apps.

 <hr>